When it comes to being a man, there’s a lot of mixed messages about the right and wrong way to be.

 You want your relationship with your partner to be equal and supportive.
 But at the same time, you might feel pressure to be the breadwinner or appear unemotional in difficult situations.
 These pressures can stop you and your partner from truly connecting or building a relationship where you both feel loved and supported.

-What if we supported men to:
+What if men supported each other to:

 - feel comfortable sharing their sadness, fear or uncertainties – with their partner, but also with other loved ones or a healthcare professional